Glee (TV series)

-The series was created by Ryan Murphy, Brad Falchuk, and Ian Brennan, the latter of whom first conceived of Glee as a film.
-The three wrote all of the show's episodes for the first two seasons, and Murphy and Falchuk initially served as the show's main directors.
-The pilot episode was broadcast on May 19, 2009, and the first season aired from September 9, 2009, to June 8, 2010.
-Subsequent seasons aired from September through May.
-The sixth and final season aired from January to March 2015.
-Glee features on-screen performance-based musical numbers that were selected by Murphy, who aimed to maintain a balance between show tunes and chart hits, and produced by Adam Anders and Peer Åström.
-Songs covered in the show were released through the iTunes Store during the week of broadcast, and a series of Glee albums have been released by Columbia Records.
-The music of Glee has been a commercial success, with over 36 million digital single sales and eleven million album sales worldwide through October 2011.
-The series' merchandise also includes DVD and Blu-ray releases, an iPad application, and karaoke games for the Wii home videogame console.
-There were live concert tours by the show's cast after the first and second seasons completed shooting; a concert film based on the 2011 tour, Glee: The 3D Concert Movie, was produced by Murphy and Fox and directed by Kevin Tancharoen.
+First conceived by Brennan as a feature film, Glee was primarily written by him, Murphy, and Falchuk in the first two seasons; Murphy and Falchuk also served as the series' initial directors.
+The pilot episode premiered on May 19, 2009, and the first season aired from September 9, 2009, to June 8, 2010.
+Subsequent seasons aired from September through May, while the sixth and final season aired from January to March 2015 with only 13 episodes.
+Glee features on-screen musical performances chosen by Murphy and produced by Adam Anders and Peer Åström, ranging from show tunes to chart hits.
+Songs covered in the series were released through the iTunes Store during the week of broadcast, and several Glee albums have been released by Columbia Records.
+The series' music has been commercially successful, with over 36 million digital single sales and 11 million album sales worldwide through October 2011.
+Other merchandise includes DVD and Blu-ray releases, an iPad application, and karaoke games for the Wii console.
+The cast embarked on live concert tours after filming the first and second seasons; a concert film based on the 2011 tour, produced by Murphy and directed by Kevin Tancharoen, had a limited theatrical release in August 2011.

-During its first season, Glee received generally favorable reviews from critics, with Metacritic's weighted average of 77 out of 100 based on 18 critical reviews.
-Glee has won many accolades.
-The season was nominated for 19 Emmy Awards, four Golden Globe Awards, six Satellite Awards and 57 other awards, with wins including the 2010 Golden Globe Award for Best Television Series – Musical or Comedy, and Emmy awards for Jane Lynch, guest-star Neil Patrick Harris and Murphy's direction of the pilot episode.
-In 2011, the show once again won the Golden Globe for Best Television Series, and Jane Lynch and Chris Colfer won Golden Globes for Best Supporting Actress and Best Supporting Actor respectively, and Gwyneth Paltrow won the Emmy for Outstanding Guest Actress in a Comedy Series.
-The show was also chosen by Fox to fill the coveted time slot that followed the network's coverage of Super Bowl XLV in 2011.
+Glee received generally favorable reviews from critics in its first season, while reception to the later five varied.
+Among its many accolades, it won six Primetime Emmy Awards (including acting wins for Lynch and guest stars Neil Patrick Harris and Gwyneth Paltrow, along with Murphy's direction of the pilot), four Golden Globe Awards (including two consecutive awards for Best Television Series – Musical or Comedy and acting wins for Jane Lynch and Chris Colfer), and the 2009 Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
+In 2011, Fox chose the show to fill the coveted time slot following the network's coverage of Super Bowl XLV.

-In 2013, in the wake of Cory Monteith's death and after his tribute episode "The Quarterback" aired, Murphy announced that the sixth season would be the series' last.
-After 121 episodes and over 729 music performances, the series concluded on March 20, 2015.
+In 2013, following Monteith's death and the airing of his tribute episode "The Quarterback", Murphy announced that the sixth season would be the series' last.
+After 121 episodes and over 729 music performances, Glee concluded on March 20, 2015.